 These multifaceted benefits can help any employee and meet their specific needs while remaining accessible.
 While wellness benefits are sometimes included in individual health insurance, employees learn about jobs that offer wellness benefits.
 Companies experience a higher advantage by providing holistic health coverage to their team members.

 Advantages to Holistic Wellness Programs

 On paper, adding wellness programs into group health insurance may seem expensive.
-However, a holistic wellness program has many benefits and a strong long term ROI.
-Wellness benefits are shifting to take a preventative approach to health which helps both employers and insurance companies save medical expenses.
+However, a holistic wellness program has many benefits and a strong long-term ROI.
+Wellness benefits are shifting to take a preventative approach to health which helps both employers and insurance companies save on medical expenses.

 With resources like stress management and health screenings, employers are less likely to experience serious health issues.
 Employees avoid doctor visits and hospital stays, and they take fewer sick days.
 Overall, wellness programs save 25% in health care costs, and sick days are reportedly reduced by 56%.